ScizorsBLBC/Custom-Input-Source/README.md

 1. **Select correct input source:** Use the input source menu in your menu bar
 2. **Test in different apps:** Try TextEdit, Terminal, or a web browser
 3. **Check encoding:** Ensure the application supports UTF-8

-### **Backspace Issues**
-- The current version has fixed backspace functionality
-- If issues persist, reinstall the layout file

 ## Technical Details